 Riot Games recently released patch notes for VALORANT patch 2.02.
 In the patch, they also mentioned their plans regarding the upcoming patch 2.03.

-VALORANT patch 2.02 recently just dropped and we got a lot of changes regarding MMR and the competitive scene in general.
-We saw an increase in MMR convergence and Riot also disabled 5 stack ques starting from Diamond.
+VALORANT patch 2.02 just dropped recently, and we got a lot of changes regarding MMR and the competitive scene in general.
+We saw an increase in MMR convergence, and Riot also disabled five-stack queueing starting from Diamond.
 In the patch notes Riot also revealed their plans for the upcoming 2.03 patch.

-Riot’s plan for the upcoming patch 2.03 is given in details below.
+Riot’s plan for the upcoming patch 2.03 is given in detail below.

-Riot Games dedicated a portion of the patch notes towards discussing their plan with the upcoming patch.
+Riot Games dedicated a portion of the patch notes to discussing their plan for the upcoming patch.

 Previously ranked players had to win 9 games in a rank to secure that for the remainder of the season.
-But now Riot thinks this system needs to changes.
+But now Riot thinks this system needs to change.